nadaa/Rate-Limiter/README.md

 Each bucket has:

-- Capacity → maximum number of tokens
+- capacity → maximum number of tokens
-- RefillRate → tokens added per second
+- refillRate → tokens added per second

 ### Request lifecycle: